 What is Inception Network?

-Inception network is basically an complex and well designed architecture used for solving computer vision tasks which was designed in 2014 and it outperformed in “ImageNet visual recognition challenge“.
+Inception network is basically a complex and well-designed architecture used for solving computer vision tasks which were designed in 2014 and it outperformed in “ImageNet visual recognition challenge“.

 Problems solved by inception network